SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

-Before using LoRa devices with {{< product-c8y-iot >}}, you need to configure your ThingPark account details in the Administration application.
+Before using LoRa devices with {{< product-c8y-iot >}}, you must configure your ThingPark account details in the Administration application.
 Click the **Connectivity** tab in the **Settings** menu to create, edit, delete or update multiple Actility connections.

 <a name="add-new-connection"></a>
 ### To add a new connection